-- The motorcycle is designed for on-road use with one rider and one passenger.
+- The motorcycle is designed for on-road use with one rider (and one passenger if the motorcycle is equipped with a passenger seat and passenger footrests).
 Never exceed the GVWR or the GAWR.
-Refer to the Specifications section of this manual (page 133) or the Manufacturing Information/VIN label on the motorcycle frame for model-specific information. - Riding off-road, riding with more than one passenger, or carrying weight exceeding the maximum weight rating can make handling difficult, which could cause loss of control. - During the first 500 miles (800 km) of operation, follow all break-in procedures as outlined in the break-in section beginning on page 72.
-Failure to do so can result in serious engine damage. - Some models include saddlebags, a windshield, a trunk, lower fairings or a passenger backrest as standard equipment.
+Refer to the Specifications section of this manual (page 143) or the Manufacturing Information/VIN label on the motorcycle frame for model-specific information. - Riding off-road, riding with more than one passenger, or carrying weight exceeding the maximum weight rating can make handling difficult, which could cause loss of control. - During the first 500 miles (800 km) of operation, follow all break-in procedures as outlined in the break-in section beginning on page 76.
+Failure to do so can result in serious engine damage. - Some motorcycles include saddlebags, a windshield, a trunk, lower fairings or a passenger backrest as standard equipment.
 To maintain stability, be prepared to reduce the operating speed of motorcycles equipped with these items.